jennifer-spillane/sponge_evol_dynamics/dataset_workflow.md

 Since I did not interproscan these all separately, I will need to pull out the appropriate sequences from the output.
 I wrote a script that filters out sequences from interproscan results, so I'm converting it into a new one that will do the opposite - keep those sequences that are in a list provided to it.
 I'm going to start with Porifera, since I'll need it for all the others and it is the most fundamental, but all the others will be done the same way.

 To pull these out, I'm going to start the same way that I did when I was interproscanning, and use the `pull_alignments.py` script.
 This will give me a directory with all of the othrogroup file in it.
 These fasta files contain all the sequences in that orthogroup.
 I will need to cat these sequences together, pull out just the sequence names, and remove the ">" symbol from the front so that they are just a list of sequence names.
+Then I can use a script I wrote called "prune_interpro_results.py" to select just the lines of interproscan results that correspond to the sequence names in the file from the orthogroups.
 `/mnt/lustre/macmaneslab/jlh1023/pipeline_dev/pipeline_scripts/pull_alignments.py -l sponge_gains/Porifera.txt -a /mnt/lustre/plachetzki/shared/metazoa_2020/above_80/OrthoFinder/Results_Oct19/Orthogroup_Sequences/ -n /mnt/lustre/macmaneslab/jlh1023/chap3_2020/interesting_orthos/Porifera_gain_seqs/`
 `grep -h ">" Porifera_gain_seqs/*fa | sed 's_>__' > Porifera_gain_seq_names.txt`
 `/mnt/lustre/macmaneslab/jlh1023/pipeline_dev/pipeline_scripts/prune_interpro_results.py -l Porifera_gain_seq_names.txt -t sponge_specific_inter.tsv -o Porifera_gain_inter.tsv`